Hotel La Cheneviere

 More Chateaux to visit

-Follow in the footsteps of William of Conqueror along the Bessin coast where fortified farms, abbeys, medieval fortresses and manor houses are legion.
-From the Ducal Château de Caen to William the Conqueror's château in Falaise, relive the epic saga of this local hero.
-Dive into the Middle Ages at the Château de Crèvecœur-en-Auge where a week of activities is held each year during the Medieval Fair.
+The Bessin coast leads you in the footsteps of William the Conqueror: fortified farms, abbeys, medieval fortresses, and manor houses abound.
+From the Ducal Castle in Caen to William the Conqueror's castle in Falaise, relive the epic story of this local hero.
+Step back in time to the Middle Ages at the Château de Crèvecœur-en-Auge, home to the annual Medieval Festival.

-Enthusiasts can continue that journey through history and architecture by visiting the Château de Balleroy, designed by architect François Mansart, the Renaissance Château de Fontaine-Henry with its gorgeous sculpted façades, and the Châteaux de Bénouville, Pontécoulant and Vendeuvre, 18th century creations.
+Those interested can extend this journey through history and architecture by visiting Balleroy, designed by the architect François Mansart, the Renaissance Château de Fontaine-Henry with its beautiful sculpted facades, and the 18th-century castles of Bénouville, Pontécoulant, and Vendeuvre.

-Lastly, to admire the most Norman of all the châteaux in Calvados, head for Saint-Germain-de-Livet, to the south of Lisieux.
+Finally, to admire the most Norman of the castles in Calvados, head towards Saint-Germain-de-Livet, south of Lisieux.

-Enthusiasts can continue that journey through history and architecture by visiting the Château de Balleroy, designed by architect François Mansart, the Renaissance Château de Fontaine-Henry with its gorgeous sculpted façades, and the Châteaux de Bénouville, Pontécoulant and Vendeuvre, 18th century creations.
+Those interested can extend this journey through history and architecture by visiting Balleroy, designed by the architect François Mansart, the Renaissance Château de Fontaine-Henry with its beautiful sculpted facades, and the 18th-century castles of Bénouville, Pontécoulant, and Vendeuvre.

-Lastly, to admire the most Norman of all the châteaux in Calvados, head for Saint-Germain-de-Livet, to the south of Lisieux.
+Finally, to admire the most Norman of the castles in Calvados, head towards Saint-Germain-de-Livet, south of Lisieux.

 A few gardens

-A land of nature, Calvados boasts several remarkable gardens worth a look by visitors.
-The Botanical Garden in Caen, a veritable museum of plants, is home to more than 8,000 species and includes an exotic greenhouse.
-The gardens of the Château de Vendeuvre stand out for their water-based theme.
+A land of nature, Calvados boasts several remarkable gardens, offering many opportunities for memorable visits.
+The Caen Botanical Garden, a veritable living museum, preserves over 8,000 species and houses an exotic greenhouse.
+The gardens of Vendeuvre Castle are distinguished by their water theme.

-Nearby Bayeux, the Castillon Gardens and their series of theme gardens extend an invitation for a peaceful stroll.
-The gardens of the Château de Brécy are a gorgeous example of terraced formal gardens, unique in Normandy.
-In Balleroy, visit the Garden of the Forgotten, preferably in June, to admire the Norman heirloom roses there.
+Near Bayeux, the Castillon Gardens, with their succession of themed gardens, invite leisurely strolls.
+The gardens of Brécy Castle are a beautiful example of a French formal garden on terraces, unique in Normandy.
+In Balleroy, visit the Jardin des Oubliés (Garden of the Forgotten), preferably in June, to admire the old Norman roses.

-Discover the architecture of Normandy in the Pays d'Auge Gardens in Cambremer.
-Considered one of the jewels of Calvados, the gardens of Mézidon-Canon are the site of charterhouses and walled gardens which are unique in France.
-Lastly, the gardens of the Château de Boutemont, to the north of Lisieux, are some of the most beautiful in Calvados.
+In the gardens of the Pays d'Auge in Cambremer, discover Norman architecture.
+Considered one of the jewels of Calvados, the gardens of Mézidon-Canon feature Carthusian monasteries and walled gardens, unique in France.
+Finally, the gardens of Boutemont Castle, north of Lisieux, are among the most beautiful in Calvados.

-Nearby Bayeux, the Castillon Gardens and their series of theme gardens extend an invitation for a peaceful stroll.
-The gardens of the Château de Brécy are a gorgeous example of terraced formal gardens, unique in Normandy.
-In Balleroy, visit the Garden of the Forgotten, preferably in June, to admire the Norman heirloom roses there.
+Near Bayeux, the Castillon Gardens, with their succession of themed gardens, invite leisurely strolls.
+The gardens of Brécy Castle are a beautiful example of a French formal garden on terraces, unique in Normandy.
+In Balleroy, visit the Jardin des Oubliés (Garden of the Forgotten), preferably in June, to admire the old Norman roses.

-Discover the architecture of Normandy in the Pays d'Auge Gardens in Cambremer.
-Considered one of the jewels of Calvados, the gardens of Mézidon-Canon are the site of charterhouses and walled gardens which are unique in France.
-Lastly, the gardens of the Château de Boutemont, to the north of Lisieux, are some of the most beautiful in Calvados.
+In the gardens of the Pays d'Auge in Cambremer, discover Norman architecture.
+Considered one of the jewels of Calvados, the gardens of Mézidon-Canon feature Carthusian monasteries and walled gardens, unique in France.
+Finally, the gardens of Boutemont Castle, north of Lisieux, are among the most beautiful in Calvados.

 Culinary visits